-The Compliance Risk assessment was revised in 2019.
-Next to the implementation of a Compliance Risk Matrix a systematic evaluation and assessment of Compliance Risks was initiated.
+The Compliance Risk assessment is based on the Compliance Risk Matrix which allows for a systematic evaluation and assessment of individual Compliance Risks.
 The risk assessment is thereby the result of the combination of probability of occurrence and impact (consequence).
+The consequence assessment differentiates between potential losses, reputational risks and other non-financial impacts, whereby the scenario with the highest impact is decisive in the assessment.